Helperbird/website/src/pages/blog/creating-accessible-emails-a-step-by-step-guide.md

 header: true
 layout: templates/blog_post.liquid
 title: An 8-Step Guide to Creating Accessible Emails for Those with Dyslexia
-description: When it comes to dyslexia, emails can be a real challenge.
-From getting the layout just right to knowing how to make the content dyslexia-friendly, it’s important to understand how dyslexic people interact with emails differently.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+description: Learn how to create accessible emails for individuals with dyslexia with this comprehensive 8-step guide.
+Understand the unique challenges dyslexic people face and discover practical techniques to make your email content more dyslexia-friendly.
+keywords: creating accessible emails, dyslexia-friendly emails, dyslexia and email design, accessible email layout, dyslexia email techniques, email accessibility tips
 url: blog/creating-accessible-emails-a-step-by-step-guide/
 tags: blog
 isBlog: true
 blog_cat: Guest
 youtubeId: PfILiWebkuc
 cardTitle: Guide to Creating Accessible Emails for Those with Dyslexia
-blog_snip:
-  When it comes to dyslexia, emails can be a real challenge.
+blog_snip: When it comes to dyslexia, emails can be a real challenge.
 From getting the layout just right to knowing how to make the content dyslexia-friendly, it’s important to understand how dyslexic people interact with emails differently.
 img: /assets/images/blog/new-blog-2022/an-8-step-guide-to-creating-accessible-emails-for-those-with-dyslexia.png
 des: When it comes to dyslexia, emails can be a real challenge.
 From getting the layout just right to knowing how to make the content dyslexia-friendly, it’s important to understand how dyslexic people interact with emails differently.
 name: Hannah Walters
 date: Created
-time: 4 min
+time: 4 min read
 ---

 When it comes to dyslexia, emails can be a real challenge.
 From getting the layout just right to knowing how to make the content dyslexia-friendly, it’s important to understand how dyslexic people interact with emails differently.